AWS S3 Legacy

 }

-7. The role is now created.
-Find the newly created role and select it.
-We now want to limit the trust policy even further, by making sure that only the dedicated Dreamdata role arn:aws:iam::485801740390:role/dreamdata_destination_s3 can assume this role.
+1. Required step: We need to make sure that only the dedicated Dreamdata role arn:aws:iam::485801740390:role/dreamdata_destination_s3 can assume this role, by further restricting the trust policy.
 To do that, we update the Principal in the policy like so:

 {